Arthur Hill

 Indicator Summary flips positive

 After one week in negative territory, the indicator summary flipped back into positive territory on Friday, 18-June.
-The surge over the last eight days was strong enough to trigger a breakout in the NYSE AD Volume Line and pushed the 10-day SMA for NYSE Net New Highs into positive territory...
+The surge over the last eight days was strong enough to trigger a breakout in the NYSE AD Volume Line and pushed the 10-day SMA for NYSE Net New Highs into...
 READ MORE

 MEMBERS ONLY